19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Level.md

 | 10-11              | [5th Level Spells](Spells%20by%20Level/Level%205/5th%20Level%20Spells.md) |
 | 12+                | [Mythic Spells](Spells%20by%20Level/Mythic/{Mythic%20Spells}.md)           |

-You can only [Upcast](../Spellcasting/Spellcasting.md#Upcast) a spell to a level less than or equal to your *Max Spell Level*.

 *Reminder: Spell levels are different from a character's [Level](../../Player%20Characters/Derived%20Statistics/Level.md).*

 ## Mathematics